tomasko123456/tomasko123456/README.md

 - 👀 I’m interested in github community
 - 🌱 I’m currently learning about community
 - 💞️ I’m looking to collaborate on my project
-- 📫 How to reach me ...VIA github or twitter and write me what you need
+- 📫 How to reach me ...VIA github or twitter and write me what DO you need from me
 -

 <!---